 Business can go wrong when new mothers are returning to work after maternity.
 In the case of Mellor v The MFG Academies Trust, the employer failed to provide private facilities for a returning new mother who was continuing to breastfeed following her maternity leave.

-The claimant was not successful in all her claims including direct and indirect sex discrimination, this is due to putting the discrimination towards breastfeeding which not a protected characteristic.
-Ms Mellor also brought forward a claim of being treated less favourably in comparison to the male comparator who was made clear of available facilities to inject insulin.
+The claimant was not successful in all her claims including direct and indirect sex discrimination, this is due to putting discrimination towards breastfeeding which is not a protected characteristic.
+Ms. Mellor also brought forward a claim of being treated less favourably in comparison to the male comparator who was made clear of available facilities to inject insulin.
 The claimant was not provided the same treatment and facilities were not made clear or available for her to express milk, however this was unsuccessful due to it being administrative incompetence rather than because of the claimant’s sex.

 The claim which was successful was harassment related to sex, the judgement included the conduct did have the effect of creating a degrading or humiliating environment with Ms Mellor having to express in the bathroom or car, which was deemed unacceptable due to the risk of exposure of intimate body parts in public.
 This was judged to be inherently related to Ms Mellor being female.